pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 an `=` sign.
 For
 instance, a `build-system` table most often holds 2 variables:

-1. `requires = `, which tells a build tool what tools it needs to install prior to building your package. in this case is [hatchling](https://pypi.org/project/hatchling/)
+1. `requires = `, which tells a build tool what tools it needs to install prior to building your package.
+In this case [hatchling](https://pypi.org/project/hatchling/)
 2. `build-backend` is used to define specific build-backend name, (in this example we are using `hatchling.build`).